Become A NeuroAffective Touch® Practitioner

 Bridge the Body-Mind Divide to Nurture Post-Trauma Growth

-Years ago, looking for a way to bridge the body-mind divide, I undertook dual training as a psychotherapist and a bodyworker, which was rare at the time and is still relatively unusual.
+Years ago, looking for a way to bridge the body-mind divide, I undertook dual training as a psychotherapist and bodyworker, which was rare then and still relatively unusual.

-As I interwove the two skill sets, I developed and refined NeuroAffective Touch®, a neurologically-informed approach integrating the disciplines of psychotherapy and the therapeutic use of touch, using somatic and body-centered knowledge for vital psychobiological interventions.
+As I integrated the two skill sets, I developed and refined NeuroAffective Touch, a neurologically informed approach that combines the disciplines of psychotherapy with the therapeutic use of touch.
+It uses foundational body-centered knowledge as a guide to vital psychobiological interventions.

 Develop Your Somatic Skills in the Foundation Training

-I’m excited to offer the NeuroAffective Touch® Foundation Training to all healing arts professionals interested in supporting their clients with body-mind integration at the deepest level.
+I’m excited to offer the NeuroAffective Touch Foundation Training to all healing arts professionals interested in supporting their clients with body-mind integration at the deepest levels.

 The training addresses the role of the body and its equal importance to the mind.
-Our focus is on emotional, relational, cognitive, and developmental challenges that can’t be resolved with talk therapy or bodywork alone.
+Our developmental relational focus addresses emotional, cognitive, and energetic challenges that cannot be resolved individually with either talk therapy or bodywork alone.

 What You Will Learn

-The Foundation Training will open new possibilities for your clients and your career as you learn to…
+The Foundation Training will open new possibilities for your clients and career as you learn to…

-- And nurture resilient post-trauma growth as you guide your clients to deepen their relationship with their body’s intelligence
+- Use integrated psychological principles to foster post-trauma growth, resilience, and joy as you guide your clients to deepen their relationship with their body’s intelligence and wisdom

-The training can be completed in either two 6-day in-person modules or a 4-module hybrid format combining online and in-person training.
+The training can be completed in two fully in-person 6-day modules or an international hybrid format combining three online modules and one 5-day in-person Touch Immersion.

-I know it can feel risky to go in a new or innovative direction in your work, but I have trained hundreds of people to do precisely that, with exceptional results for their clients and careers.
+Learning a new or innovative approach to work can feel risky, but I have trained hundreds of people to do precisely that, with exceptional results for their clients and careers.

 Curious?
-Watch an Introductory Presentation and Q&A with Dr. Aline LaPierre
+Watch Dr. LaPierre’s Introductory Presentation and Q&A

 Become A NeuroAffective Touch® Practitioner